purvitrivedi/image-editing-app/README.md

 ## Frontend

 The Frontend was built using React Hooks and for this project, we began working on it at the same time as the backend.
-This way we could make tweaks to the backend, if needed.
-For example, we wouldn't have realised that we needed to send the width and height of the image to the Backend, if we hadn't seen the difference on the page.
+This way we could make tweaks to the backend if needed.
+For example, we wouldn't have realised that we needed to send the width and height of the image to the Backend if we hadn't seen the difference on the page.

 We wanted the styling of Filtr to be extremely slick and like the last project, we used a lot of condition rendering to update the "Edit page" instantly.
 Before and after images of styling the Edit page: